 When it comes down to it, a trip to Brussels isn't complete unless you've sampled the beer.
-In order to knock that off your list, head to the Musée Bruxellois de la Gueuze, known simply as the Cantillon Brewery.
-Cantillon has been brewing traditional Lambic beers since 1900, and today, is the only remaining Lambic brewery in Brussels.
-During your tour you'll learn about the brewing process and, if you plan ahead, you can even attend a public brewing session to see the action first-hand.
+Cantillon has been brewing traditional Belgian beers, including lambic, gueuze, faro and kriek, since 1900.
+During your tour, you may learn about brewing, bottling or even how barrels are cleaned, and if you plan ahead, you can even attend a public brewing session to see the action first-hand.

 More Best Things To Do in Brussels

 Whether you're just passing through Brussels or here for a week, you can't miss the Grand-Place.
 This square, which is a UNESCO World Heritage Site, sits in the heart of Brussels and is renowned for its many Gothic and Baroque-style buildings.
 The Grand-Place is close to many of the city's main attractions, including the St. Michael and St. Gudula Cathedral and the beloved Manneken Pis.
 At Christmas, enjoy the Winter Wonders light show at night along with a massive Christmas tree, and every August, admire an enormous carpet made of flowers inside the Grand-Place.